You know that a Shakeology shake is a great addition to a healthy breakfast or as a tasty snack when you feel yourself getting hangry.

-- ¾ cup frozen unsweetened black cherries pitted, divided use
+- ½ cup frozen unsweetened black cherries, pitted, divided use

 - 1 Tbsp. unsweetened shredded coconut

-Place water, almond milk, Shakeology, half of the cherries, matcha, and ice in blender; cover.
+Place almond milk, ice, Shakeology, ¼ cup cherries, banana, almond butter, and matcha, in blender; cover.
 Blend until smooth.

 Place smoothie in a medium bowl.
-Top with remaining cherries, strawberries, coconut, and pumpkin seeds; serve immediately.
+Top with remaining ¼ cup cherries, strawberries, coconut, and pumpkin seeds; serve immediately.

 The Nutrition Facts box below provides estimated nutritional information for this recipe.